 This beautiful place nestled in the heart of the Rocky Mountains is literally named after a tree, so you already know that this is going to be a pretty one.
 Aspen leaves turn a rich yellow hue in the fall and actually shimmer in the breeze when the sun hits.
 It almost looks like this area isn’t real.
 If you’re looking for a great place to have a wedding, shoot engagement pictures or just grab any kind of idyllic fall photo, going to Aspen in the early fall is by far the best option.
 With the gold tones of aspens making for the picture-perfect contrast against the evergreens and craggy mountain peaks, this really is one of the best places that you can go to check out fall foliage.

 Known for hosting the famous Woodstock festival, this span of 6,000 square miles in southeastern New York is nothing short of gorgeous in the fall.
 Locals and visitors alike will relish in the fall harvest, celebrating with a number of festivals and craft fairs.

 Appreciate The Fall Beauty With Bengtson’s Pumpkin Fest!

 If we could choose just one season per year, it would be fall.
-Our pumpkin farm attractions in Chicago are the perfect celebration of the fall foliage, complete with corn mazes, kiddie rides, a pumpkin patch with animals, and so much more!
+Our pumpkin farm attractions in Chicago are the perfect celebration of the fall foliage, complete with kiddie rides, a pumpkin patch with animals, and so much more!
 Learn more here.